greg-raven/grus/_posts/2013-04-18-the-gang-of-eights-amnesty-lie-its-worse-than-we-feared-2.md

 ---
-title: 'The Gang of Eight&#8217;s Amnesty Lie: It&#8217;s worse than we feared'
+title: "The Gang of Eight's Amnesty Lie: It's worse than we feared"
 layout: post
 categories:
 - Information